Cost and Earnings

-- After our full time, six week boot-camp (held in September and October, 2014), we schedule our journalism classes so that you can spend the bulk of each day working and reporting.
+- After our full time, six week boot-camp), we schedule our journalism classes so that you can spend the bulk of each day working and reporting.

 - You don’t need to move here.
-Fellows who are not based in Toronto can return home in mid-October 2014, after the six week boot-camp.
+Fellows who are not based in Toronto can return home after the six week boot-camp.
 We teach journalism both on-site and through our distance education platforms.

 - We can support admitted Fellows with their applications for grants and funding from organizations in their field.

 - And because we want to encourage a balance of foreign and Canadian students in the program, both pay the same tuition fee.

 - Fellows who are Canadian citizens or landed immigrants may be eligible for student lines of credit from major Canadian banks.

 - Fellows who are neither Canadian citizens nor landed immigrants may be eligible for the same lines of credit if their loans are co-signed by a Canadian citizen or landed immigrant; or they may be eligible for financial support and loans from their home country.